-Many patients notice that when they brush or floss their teeth, a small amount of blood appears in the sink.
+Many patients notice that a small amount of blood appears in the sink when they brush or floss their teeth.
 This is a clear sign of gingivitis or early-stage gum disease.
-While gingivitis is not a dental emergency, it is a sign that your gum health is at risk due to excess buildup of plaque and tartar surrounding your gum line.
+While gingivitis is not a dental emergency, it is a sign that your gum health is at risk due to excess plaque buildup and tartar surrounding your gum line.

-It’s important to be proactive about your gum health, and remember to brush and floss thoroughly after meals to avoid food residue build-up.
+It’s important to be proactive about your gum health and to brush and floss thoroughly after meals to avoid food residue build-up.
 Gwaltney Dental helps patients avoid the signs and symptoms of gum disease by providing thorough, routine dental cleanings.

 We are also happy to provide periodontal treatment solutions for patients who have progressed past early-stage gum disease.
 Learn more about our periodontal disease treatment solutions below.